clambro/black-hole-thesis/docs/description.md

 \frac{2m}{r} = 1
 $$

-This is called the Schwarzchield condition.
+This is called the Schwarzschild condition.
 As you might expect, the simulation gets a little messy when this happens.
 In particular, our radial factor $A$ goes to zero, causing the $dr$ component of our metric to diverge, and blasting the local curvature off to infinity.
 This breaks our simulation.
 To avoid this nastiness, we instead define black hole formation at

 $$
 \frac{2m}{r} = 0.99